Green Bay–Austin Straubel International Airport

-Green Bay–Austin Straubel International Airport (IATA: GRB, ICAO: KGRB, FAA LID: GRB) is a county-owned public-use airport in Brown County, Wisconsin, United States, which serves Northeastern Wisconsin.
+Green Bay Austin Straubel International Airport (IATA: GRB, ICAO: KGRB, FAA LID: GRB) is a county-owned public-use airport in Brown County, Wisconsin, United States, which serves Northeastern Wisconsin.
 It is the fourth busiest of eight commercial service airports in Wisconsin in terms of passengers served.
 The airport is located 7 NM southwest of downtown Green Bay, in the village of Ashwaubenon.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027, in which it is categorized as a non-hub primary commercial service facility.

-The airport sits on portions of land encompassing Green Bay and the Oneida Nation of Wisconsin's Indian reservation.
-It has two runways and is used for commercial air travel and general aviation.
-There are two concourses with six gates each.
+Green Bay Austin Straubel International Airport is also known as "The Gateway to Lambeau", as it is the primary airport utilized for people and teams traveling to Lambeau Field, home of the Green Bay Packers.

+History

 The airport is named for Lt.
-Col. Austin Straubel, the first aviator from Brown County to die in his country's service on February 3, 1942, after having served for thirteen years in the United States Army Air Corps.
-The airport name was officially changed to Green Bay–Austin Straubel International Airport on August 17, 2016.
+Col. Austin Straubel, the first aviator from Brown County to die in his country's service, on February 3, 1942, after having served for thirteen years in the United States Army Air Corps.
+The airport name was officially changed to Green Bay Austin Straubel International Airport on August 17, 2016.

-Green Bay–Austin Straubel International Airport is also known as "The Gateway to Lambeau", as it is the primary airport utilized for people and teams traveling to Lambeau Field, home of the Green Bay Packers.